unteem/docker-training/introduction.md

 # Objectives of the session

- - Have a full CI/CD pipeline
+ - terminology
- - one commit -> one docker deploy
+ - problem solved by docker
- - and this runs on a cluster
+ - understand how to build a basic image
+ - know the basic commands